SaiUpadhyayula/springboot-angular-pkce-oauth2-demo/README.md

   - Download Keycloak from https://www.keycloak.org/downloads
   - If you are using standalone version, run the following command, by making sure you are inside the bin directory `standalone.bat -Djboss.http.port=<port>`, you can provide whatever port number you like.

+- ### Importing Realm
+  - Instead of creating the realm, you can make use of the `realm-export.json` file to import all the realm details into your Keycloak instance.

 - ### Spring Boot Project
     - Pre-Requisite: Make sure the Keycloak server is running.
     - Run `mvn clean verify`